Have you ever lost your keys or glasses while seated in a room that you know you haven’t left?

-If you chose to use your bare hands, then you will need to hold the queen by her legs.
+If you choose to use your bare hands, then you will need to hold the queen honey bee by her legs.

 This means that you let her grip your index finger, and then you use your thumb and middle finger to hold her legs in place.

-Then use your other hand to apply the paint to the top center of the thorax.
+Then use your other hand to apply the paint by making a colored dot on the top center of the thorax.

-Make sure you get the paint on the hard surface, not just the hairs on it; otherwise, the paint won’t last.
+Make sure you mark a queen bee properly by getting the paint on the hard surface, not just the hairs on it; otherwise, the paint won’t last.

-If you are using the push-in cage, then you need to push it down until there is some restriction on her movement.
-Remember not to push too hard.
+If you are using the push-in cage, then you need to gently push it down until there is some restriction on her movement.
+Remember not to push the marker cage too hard.

-Once she’s in place, use your marker to paint her.
+Once she’s in the queen-marking cage, use your marker to paint her.
 You’ll need to keep her there for a minute or two for the paint to dry.
 Then you can release her.